Accounting for Contingent Assets and Contingent Liabilities

 Contingency is an uncertain event that may or may not occur in the future.
+It is hard to predict the possibility of an event occurrence.
+It may depend on another even to determine the likelihood.
 However, there are some indications that show the possibility of occurrence.
 The events are not under the control of the company, so the company cannot decide on the occurrence of the event.

 Contingent assets will be recorded into the balance sheet when there is a certain of the future cash flow into the company.
 By the time of certainty, the accountant can record the transaction.
 It mostly happens when the assets’ future economic benefits are not measured reliably.
 So we cannot record it into the financial statement.
 But when we can measure it reliably, it is time to record it into the balance sheet.

 When the company’s future cash flow can measure reliably, it means the item meets the definition of assets.
 It is the assets, so it needs to record on the balance sheet as normal assets.

 Company ABC has sued another company who misuse their own copyright material.
 Based on the lawyer, we may win the lawsuit and get a huge compensation.
 It is possible that the asset (cash) will flow into the company, but it is not certain that the company will win the lawsuit.
 The company cannot record anything base on the uncertainty, we have to wait until the lawsuit is settled.
 We can only disclose this scenario in the financial note to inform the reader about the contingent assets.

 Contingent Liabilities are the possible future liabilities that may or may not happen due to the independent event not under company control.
 Similar to contingent assets, contingent liabilities are not certain yet.
 The company will have future obligations when the contingent liabilities really incur.